Jeff O'Connell had some familiar storage problems.

 "We are using our existing Gigabit Ethernet switches," O'Connell says.
 "We purchased no networking infrastructure whatsoever."

-The new SAN has also made it possible
+The new SAN has also made it possible for the company to adopt server virtualisation.

 We had decided it would be a good time to run VMware," O'Connell says.
 "We wanted to be able to grow as we needed to and it is much easier to scale a virtual server than a real server."